Haider-Ali-Kazmi/Haider-Ali-Kazmi/README.md

 - 👋 Hi, I’m @Haider-Ali-Kazmi
-- 👀 I’m interested in developing video games.
+- 👀 I’m make video games.
-- 🌱 Currently working on a mid core mobile sports simulation game
+- 🌱 Currently working on a golf simulation game

-- 📫 How to reach me
+- 📫 Reach me at: haideralikazmi.ali3@outlook.com

 <!---
 Haider-Ali-Kazmi/Haider-Ali-Kazmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.